SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/02-Defining-Simple-Classes.md

 The class name should contain descriptive nouns.

-Abbreviations is required to be avoided (except widely known, e.g. URL, HTTP, etc.).
+Abbreviations are required to be avoided (except widely known, e.g. URL, HTTP, etc.).

 ```java
 public class MyClass {